Willow Creek, California

 Willow Creek (formerly China Flat) is a census-designated place (CDP) in Humboldt County, California, United States.
-The population was 1,710 at the 2010 census, down from 1,743 at the 2000 census.
-Residents of this small mountain town are commonly referred to as "Willow Creekers."
-The town is located around 30 mi from county seat and harbor city Eureka, with the two places vastly differing in climate.
+The population was 1,720 at the 2020 census, up from 1,710 at the 2010 census.
+The town is located around 30 mi from county seat and harbor city Eureka.

 Willow Creek sits along the Trinity River.
 Willow Creek is described as a "rugged mountain community nestled in the heart of the Six Rivers National Forest."
 This area of California is located in the Trinity/Shasta/Cascade Region, near the Oregon border, and is easily reached via State Routes 299 and 96 (the "Bigfoot Scenic Byway").